 - Obtain SLT and PA/PTA meeting schedules and help distribute to parents.

 - Support the principal in developing a schedule of quarterly meetings with the PA/PTA executive board.

 The parent coordinator can be a useful resource for PA/PTAs.
-Establishing a good working relationship with your parent coordinator is a worthwhile endeavor — he/she can be a valuable partner in working toward your PA/PTA’s goals.
+Establishing a good working relationship with parent coordinators is a worthwhile endeavor — they can be a valuable partner in working toward PA/PTAs' goals.

 * Chancellor’s Regulation A-660 strictly prohibits parent coordinators from handling PA/PTA funds.